Create and manage vendor credit notes

 If you want to save this credit note as a draft, for example, because you need to check some details with your vendor and don’t want to update the ledger accounts, select the Save as draft check box.
 When you’re ready to update the ledgers, open the draft credit note, make any changes as necessary, and clear the Save as draft check box.

 - 9. If required, enter any notes.

 - 10. If you want to attach a file (for example, a copy of a vendor bill or receipt), click the attachment button, click Upload files, and then browse to and double-click the file.
 Learn more about attachments

 - 11. Click Save.

-You’ve successfully entered a purchase credit note and it remains outstanding until you allocate it to an invoice or the supplier sends you a refund.
+You’ve successfully entered a vendor credit note and it remains outstanding until you allocate it to a bill or the vendor sends you a refund.

-If this is a stand-alone credit note, and it hasn’t yet been included on a VAT Return, here you can edit the existing information.
-To do this, simply follow from step 2 in the previous section To record a standalone purchase credit note.
-If it’s been allocated to another transaction or included on a VAT Return, you can’t amend it.
-For more information, please see To edit or void a purchase credit note.
+If this is a stand-alone credit note, here you can edit the existing information.
+To do this, follow the instructions in the previous section To record a standalone vendor credit note.
+If it’s been allocated to another transaction, you can’t change it.
+For more information, see To edit or void a vendor credit note.

-You can also record a refund against the credit note and use the Manage Credit Note option to set it as disputed.
+You can also record a refund against the credit note as well as change the credit note status to Set as Disputed.

 If you dispute a credit note, the values remain in your accounts.
-If required you can clear the dispute status from Manage Credit Note > Clear Dispute.
+If required, you can clear the dispute status by clicking More and then Clear Dispute.